brentgroves/repsys/research/m_z/python/uv/tutorials/github_repo.md

 ## Add dependencies

 - To add project dependencies, use the uv add command.
-For example, to add requests and pandas, run uv add requests pandas.
+For example, to add requests and pandas, run `uv add requests pandas`.
 - uv automatically updates the pyproject.toml file with the added dependencies.

 ## Run your code